-Our vision is to become a category leader in building meaningful brands and business success.
+Our vision is to become a category leader through our Meaningful Brands® framework.
 We will achieve this through our assets: human understanding, connected thinking, superior integration, operational excellence and real time accountability.

 Reclaiming brand durability, sustainability and prosperity

 The long-standing relationship between people and brands is broken.
 Much of the trust, respect and loyalty people had for many brands has disintegrated.

 You see it every day in the level of cynicism, scepticism and indifference that people have toward many brands, in many interactions.
 The reality is, trust in brands worldwide has been falling for the last three decades.
 It is not hard to see why.
 We have faced the greatest financial recession since the great depression.
 It is a recession that hangs on stubbornly in much of the world, with a sluggish rebound at best.